+In Fig.~\ref{fig:tracer_fraction}, we present the measurement of the mass fraction of different components.
+Though the fraction of $f_{*}$ or $f_{\rm HI}$ is small at high redshift $z\gtrsim 1$, their bias values are significantly larger than unity, also leading to a suppression of the electron clustering according to Eq.~(\ref{equ:be_indirect}).

 Because the diffuse gas preferentially resides in the underdense regions of the cosmic web, the clustering of free electrons is expected to be suppressed relative to the total matter field, leading to $b_e < 1$.
 Thus, the neglect of electron bias would overestimate the $F_G$ value by $F_G\propto b_e^{-1}$.
-Particularly, we can understand the fact $b_e<1$ by relation Eq.~(\ref{equ:delta_b_into_others}) or Eq.~(\ref{equ:be_indirect}).
+Particularly, one can understand the fact of $b_e<1$ by the relation Eq.~(\ref{equ:delta_b_into_others}) or Eq.~(\ref{equ:be_indirect}).
 In the leading order of $\mathcal{O}(f_i)$, the electron bias is

 from which the electron bias generally deviates from $b_e\simeq 1$ by an amount of order $f_ib_i\sim \mathcal{O}(10^{-2})$.
-The stars and stellar remnants form in the overdense regions of the cosmic web, so their bias values are typically greater than unity, $b_{ss}>1$.
+The stars and stellar remnants form in the overdense regions of the cosmic web, so their bias values are typically greater than unity, $b_{*}>1$.
 On the other hand, neutral hydrogens are also bound within halos, but depleted in massive halos due to astrophysical processes, leading to $b_{\rm HI}> 1$ at early times but $b_{\rm HI}\lesssim 1$ in late times.
-Typically, there are $f_{ss}\sim f_{\rm HI}$ and $b_{ss}>b_{\rm HI}\gtrsim 1$, with the latter relation reflecting the fact that star formation preferentially occurs in the dense cold gas.
+Typically, there are $f_{*}\sim f_{\rm HI}$ and $b_{*}>b_{\rm HI}\gtrsim 1$, where the latter relation also reflects the fact that star formation preferentially occurs in the dense cold gas.